JosePaumard/JosePaumard.github.io/katas/intermediate/minesweeper-kata.md

 ### Simplification

-I do not thing that handling multiple mine fields brings anything more that complexity to this kata.
+I do not thing that handling multiple mine fields brings anything more than complexity to this kata.
 So we will leave this aside, and concentrate on the computation of the result grid itself.

 ### First Thoughts